SGM Degree / Materials Science and Engineering

 After completing the DUT SGM, I continued my studies with an MSc in Business Engineering to complement my technical training with management and sales training.
 Thanks to this dual expertise, I joined major corporations such as Thales (aerospace & defense) and Schneider Electric (electrical industry), successively holding the positions of Business Engineer and then Business Development Manager (a one-year V.I.E. assignment in Brazil).

 Today, I have returned to the Thales group in São Paulo, Brazil, as a Bid Manager.
 This role is akin to that of an orchestra conductor, as I must coordinate everyone to work as a team.
 I identify upcoming technical projects, then assess the project’s feasibility from a technical standpoint with engineers, operations, and quality departments.
-Finally, I work with the finance team to determine our commercial positioning so we are best positioned to win the bid.
+Finally, I work with the finance team to determine our commercial positioning so we’re best positioned to win the bid.

 Sylvain – 2008: Project Manager at Bombardier Aerospace